‘‘The camera is a bridge that connects two worlds.’’

 Thanks to Brad, I’m itching to get back out in the great outdoors with my camera and look out for more photographic opportunities.

-Use Creativity to Build Confidence and Find Purpose & Healing
+Use Creativity to tell Your Story, Build Confidence, Heal, and Find New Purpose

 ‘‘For many years, I have been deeply passionate about helping people to reach their full potential and become the best versions of themselves that they can be.
-I do this now through my private photography tuition, group workshops and photography tours, and private creative mentoring.
+I do this now through photography tuition, group workshops, photography tours, and private creative mentoring.

-Prior to my pursuit of a career in creativity, I worked as a personal trainer and football coach.
-For many years now, I have loved to help people develop confidence in themselves and grow beyond their limits in pursuit of their highest Self.
+Before my career in creativity, I worked as a personal trainer and football coach.
+For many years, I have loved helping people develop confidence in themselves and expand beyond their limits and mental barriers to reach their ultimate potential.

 I treat every client as an individual, listening deeply and intently to each person’s needs before deciding how best to proceed.
 To help a person progress, my ethos is to get to the core of the problem that they are facing, whether that is personally, spiritually, or professionally.

-Curiosity is the key to my tuition and mentoring approach, and I like to encourage everyone to come with an open mind, ready to embrace new concepts and ideas in pursuit of growth through my photography tuition, as well as my creative coaching and mentoring.
-My ethos is to encourage people to enjoy the process of the creative journey, and not to become too fixated on the results and rewards.
+Curiosity is the key to my tuition and mentoring approach, and I encourage everyone to come with an open mind, ready to embrace new concepts and ideas in pursuit of growth through my photography tuition and mentoring.
+I always advise people to enjoy the creative journey and not to become too fixated on the results and rewards.

-I encourage creativity as a tool for personal and spiritual development and strive to help people build self-belief and confidence to become the best human being possible in this lifetime.’’
+I see creativity as a tool for personal and spiritual development and strive to help people utilise creative tools to build self-belief and confidence, and to become the versions of themselves that they can be in this lifetime.’’

 ‘‘Photography holds such great power as a form of art and creative practice.
 It can be transformational for the human spirit; the camera, a tool for personal and spiritual development that can lead a person towards a place of deep healing and greater self-awareness.